thegenemyers/FASTK/README.md

   } Histogram;
 ```

-The frequencies are stored in the array pointed at by the field <code>hist</code>
+The frequencies are stored in the array pointed at by the field `hist`
-where indexing said with any value between <code>low</code> and <code>high</code>,
+where indexing said with any value between `low` and `high`,
 inclusive will deliver a valid frequency.
 But caution: indexing with any frequency outside this range may result in an out-of-bounds memory access and possible segfault.
 By convention, the lowest and highest frequencies always contain the number of k&#8209;mers with the given frequency **plus** the number of k&#8209;mers with lower or higher frequencies, respectively.
-This is to ensure the convention that the total sum of the k&#8209;mers in a histogram is equal to the number in the source sequence data set.
+This is to ensure the convention that the total sum of the k&#8209;mers in a histogram is equal to the number in the originating source sequence data set.

 ```
 Histogram *Load_Histogram(char *name);
 void       Subrange_Histogram(Histogram *H, int low, int high);
 void       Free_Histogram(Histogram *H);
 ```
-<code>Load\_Histogram</code> opens the FastK histogram at path name <code>name</code>
+`Load_Histogram` opens the FastK histogram at path name <code>name</code>
 adding the .hist extension if it is not present.
 It returns a pointer to a
 newly allocated <code>Histogram</code> object for the data encoded in the specified
 file.
 The routine returns NULL if it cannot open the file, and if there is
 insufficient memory available (very unlikely given its size), it prints a message
 to standard error and exits.

-<code>Subrange\_Histogram</code> modifies a given histogram so it is over the given
+`Subrange_Histogram` modifies a given histogram so it is over the given
 range.
 The routine does nothing if the supplied subrange is not a subset of the range
 of the supplied histogram.
 The lowest and highest frequencies have the cumulative
 counts of the frequencies below and above them, per our convention.

-<code>Free\_Histogram</code> removes all memory encoding the input histogram.
+`Free_Histogram` removes all memory encoding the input histogram.

 &nbsp;